JefkeB/vscode_cortex_debug/README.md

 This will set some environment variables we are going to use so the extensions can find the tools needed.

 Start vscode again by double clicking the start.bat file.
-We are using an STM32F4-Discovery board to test the environment.
+We are using a STM32F4-Discovery board to test the environment.
 A simple project can be found in this repository.
 Put the project in c:\Projects\STM32F4.
-Open the folder where this project is located.
-In the menu select File\Open Folder and select the project folder in the dialog.
+In the menu select **File\Open Folder ...** and select the folder containing the project in the dialog.

 ## **Add tasks for building & cleaning the projects**